Carmelo's Tacos

 Mexican restaurant in Seattle, Washington, U.S.

-Carmelo's Tacos (sometimes Carmelos Tacos) is a Mexican restaurant with two locations in Seattle, in the U.S. state of Washington.
+Carmelo's Tacos (sometimes Carmelos Tacos) is a Mexican restaurant with three locations in Seattle, in the U.S. state of Washington.

 Description

-Carmelo's Tacos is a Latino family-owned Mexican restaurant with two locations in Seattle.
+Carmelo's Tacos is a Latino family-owned Mexican restaurant with three locations in Seattle.
 The business serves Mexico City-style street food such as tacos (al pastor, asada, and campechano varieties), burritos (including breakfast burritos), churros, and quesadillas.
 The vegan mushroom taco has garlic and guajillo chile seasoning.
 The campechano has steak, chorizo, and potato.

 History

 Founded by Carmelo Gaspar in 2018, Carmelo's Tacos operated at a counter in Hillcrest Market, on Capitol Hill.
 Raul Delfin is also an owner.
 In 2021, owners announced plans to expand to Cherry Street, near Seattle University.
 The outpost replaced Oma Bap, which closed in 2020.
 The 1,300 square-foot space can accommodate approximately 30 people and features an outdoor patio.
+The business also operates on Broadway.